-Use the 90° cable adjuster bend for the choke cable from you BING carburetor.
-The the nut from the second bend so that you have two nuts, and are able to clamp it onto the throttle bracket.
+19. Use the 90° cable adjuster bend from the choke cable from you BING carburetors.
+Take the nut from the second bend so that you have two nuts and are able to clamp it onto the throttle bracket.

 NOTE - The throttle cable travel is 51mm.